francolz/webscraping-earthquake/README.md

 # Installation #
 ## Download the code
-* Clone this repository to your machine
+* Clone or download this repository to your computer
 * cd into the webscraping-earthquake folder using `cd webscraping-earthquake`

 ## Install the requirements ##